tanyouliang95/fleet-adapter-tutorial/README.md

 We also restructure the workspace in order to separate the ros1 and ros2 workspaces.

 The important topics are identified as:
-* `/move_base_simple/goal`: The fleet manager will instruct the robot on target destinations by publishing `geometry/PoseStamped` messages on this topic.
+* `/move_base_simple/goal`: The high level systems in ROS2 will instruct the robot on target destinations by publishing `geometry/PoseStamped` messages on this topic.
-* `/move_base_node/SBPLLatticePlanner/plan` : The robot navstack will publish a `nav_msgs/Path` message which describes the path to take, which the fleet manager will translate for the RMF scheduler.
+* `/move_base_node/SBPLLatticePlanner/plan` : The lower level robot navstack in ROS1 will publish a `nav_msgs/Path` message which describes the path it will take.
+This information can be used by the high lvel systems for the RMF scheduler.

 ## Testing the ROS Bridge